sdaitzman/DSA2020/Week 10/sdaitzman.md

 ## Exercise 2: Local Search Heuristic Traveling Salesman Algorithm
 > Implement a local search heuristic algorithm for the traveling salesman problem.We discussed a few options during class, but you are also free to invent your own.
-Be sureto specify your algorithm below in a couple of sentences and explain why it is a local searchapproach.
+Be sure to specify your algorithm below in a couple of sentences and explain why it is a local searchapproach.
 To find an initial solution, your algorithm should run the greedy algorithm youimplemented above.

 To implement a local search heuristic-based traveling salesman algorithm, I will use a two-opt approach.
-The two-opt approach will take
+The two-opt approach will take two edges somewhere in the graph, try swapping them as an experiment, and accept the swap if it improves the overall distance.
+It can be run to continue doing this until no improvement is found.
+For a pair of edges $(u_1, u_2)$ and $(v_1, v_2)$ it would try the alternate edges $(u1, v2)$ and $(v1, u2)$ which could reduce the total distance by eliminating an unnecessary crossing pathway.

 ## Exercise 3: Results
 > Compare the results of your algorithms by recording the runtimes and optimality gaps.
 Depending on your chosen algorithm, you should also consider different starting con-ditions that may affect the performance.
 Record your results in a table below.
 Then, in afew sentences, comment what you observe.
 Do the results match what you expected?